 imágenes concedidas por Dra.
 Heather Dent do Centro de Corazon, Houston, Texas, en el Estados Unidos.
 Ella ha utilizado Riva Star en los ultrasonidos 6 meses - email para contacto - email@example.com

-- Evidence Based Denstistry Update on Silver Diamine Fluoride
+- Evidence Based Denstistry Update on Silver Diamine Fluoride, Crystal (2019)

-- Use of Silver Diamine Fluoride for Dental Caries Management in Children and Adolescents, Including Those with Special Health Care Needs
+- Use of SIlver Diamine Flouride for Dental Caries Managements in Children and Adolescents, Crystal et al (2017)

-- Silver Diamine Fluoride The newest tool in your caries management toolkit
+- Silver Diamine Fluoride: The newest tool in your caries management toolkit, (2017)

-- CAMBRA Best Practice in Dental Caries Management
+- CAMBRA: Best Practice in Dental Caries Management, Hurlbutt (2011)

 Silver Diamine Fluoride with Potassium Iodide (KI)

 - SDF: A practical guide, (October 2020)

 - Dental treatment of children during the COVID 19 crisis, October (2020)

 - Caries arrest and lesion appearance using two different silver fluoride therapies with and without potassium iodide: 6-month results, Turton et al (2020)